 How to get SQL Query Stats in Teradata

-When executing multiple queries sequentially in Teradata, it is not always accurate to assume that the query taking the longest time is the weakest.
+When executing multiple queries sequentially in Teradata, it is not always accurate to assume that the query taking the longest time is the worst.
 However, utilizing three specific parameters makes it possible to determine the worst query in most cases.
 This information can be obtained from two tables in DBC: DBQLOGTBL and DBQLSQLTBL.
 To obtain SQL Query Stats, use the following query:

 SEL